 - Laparoscopic Prostatectomy

-With the advent of the da Vinci™ robot, Tulane University Health Sciences Center was among the first in the United States to acquire this advanced therapeutic option for management of prostate cancer.
-This technical innovation provides the surgeon with 3-D high definition viewing capabilities which enhances the surgical procedure so as to maintain quality-of-life issues which are of major concern to patients for management of their prostate cancer.
+With the advent of the da Vinci™ robot, Tulane Urology was among the first in the United States to acquire this advanced surgical option for prostate cancer management.
+This technology offers the surgeon 3-D high-definition visualization, enhancing precision while prioritizing quality-of-life issues that matter most to patients.

 Brief Description of the Procedure